protocol/nft-website/docs/tutorial/end-to-end-experience.md

 At this point, you might be wondering how to take these techniques and use them to build a production NFT minting platform.
 Of course, there are many decisions involved in any new product or marketplace, so we can't think of everything here. **But there are a few places where Minty is clearly not production-ready**, and by looking at them, we can get a good idea of what technical work might be involved in building your own platform.

 As a command-line app, `minty` is a pretty big departure from the rich, interactive web applications that power NFT minting platforms.
 If you want to build a web platform based on the techniques shown in Minty, you will either need to expose Minty's functionality via an HTTP API or go the _fully decentralized_ route and interact with the NFT contract directly in the user's Ethereum-enabled web browser.
-The good news is that all of the concepts we've learned so far are applicable to either environment.
+The good news is that all the concepts we've learned so far are applicable to either environment.

 Since Minty currently runs on Node.js, it's straightforward to add an API server using one of the many Node HTTP frameworks like [Express][express-js] or [Koa][koa-js].
 However, it can be difficult to allow users to sign Ethereum transactions with their own private keys if the code is running on a back-end server.
 As such, you may want to put some blockchain logic in the front end so that users can use [MetaMask][metamask] or a similar wallet to authorize token transfers.